-The following is a list of books and articles for which Ruth has been an author or contributor.
+The following is a list of books, chapters and articles written by Ruth Williams:

-Ruth’s C. G. Jung: The Basics is to be published by Routledge on 4th December 2018.
-It can be pre-ordered on Amazon here.
+C. G. Jung: The Basics was published by Routledge in 2019 and has been favourably reviewed in a number of professional journals.
+It can be purchased on Amazon here.

 The book may be bought at a discount by following the links on the flyer you will find here.

-Ruth has written various entries in The Encyclopaedia of Psychology & Religion (Eds.
+Ruth contributed various entries in The Encyclopaedia of Psychology & Religion (Eds.
 D. A. Leeming, K. Madden, S. Marlan) (New York: Springer, 2009).

 Ruth edited a feature in the UK Council for Psychotherapy’s journal, The Psychotherapist, in Summer 2011 (Issue 48) containing a selection of articles which give a general overview of contemporary Jungian Analysis.
 See PDF.